 Search for Samples

-- If you did not start creating this job from a selection of samples, when you open the Assign Samples panel, click the Search for Samples tab (if it is not open by default).
+- If you did not start creating this job from a selection of samples, when you open the Input Samples panel, click the Search for Samples tab (if it is not open by default).

 - You can search for names or attributes in the search box.
 Click Search.